maufcost/Building-RESTful-API/README.md

-# Simple-RESTful-API-Node-MongoDB
+# Simple RESTful API
- A simple RESTful API using Node, Express, Docker, and MongoDB
+ Tools used: Node, Express, MongoDB, and Docker.

+ Currently working on adding a layer of security to the API using LoopBack